Skip to main content

 When to consider genomic testing

-• Genomic testing is recommended in an adult if:
+• Genomic testing is recommended in adults who have:

-• there is a clinical diagnosis of hypertrophic cardiomyopathy as indicated by:
+• The test directory eligibility criteria require a firm clinical diagnosis of hypertrophic cardiomyopathy as indicated by:

-• wall thickness of ≥15mm in one or more left ventricular (LV) myocardial segments that is not explained solely by loading conditions (principally hypertension) and the age of onset is below 60 years;
+• an adult with wall thickness of ≥15mm in one or more left ventricular (LV) myocardial segments that is not explained solely by loading conditions (principally hypertension), with age of onset below 60 years;

-• otherwise unexplained increased LV wall thickness of ≥13mm in one or more LV myocardial segments if the patient has a first-degree relative with unequivocal disease (LV hypertrophy of ≥15 mm) or where a family member with unequivocal disease is unavailable for testing; or
+• otherwise unexplained increased LV wall thickness of ≥13mm in one or more LV myocardial segments, if the patient has a first-degree relative with unequivocal disease (LV hypertrophy of ≥15mm), where a family member with unequivocal disease is unavailable for testing; or

 • a deceased individual with pathologically confirmed hypertrophic cardiomyopathy for post-mortem DNA analysis.